I am linking with Sunday Post at

 I am reading/listening to the NLT Tyndale version of the Bible on You Version App so Hubby and I are reading the same passages each day.

-I enjoyed another Easter study this week:
+I enjoyed another Easter study this week: Holy Week: Pause, Ponder, Pray.

-I completed four books and plan to get those reviewed this week.
 NetGalley shelf is still at 7.
 I added one to the shelf and added one to reading this week.

 Three author titles now in queue.